-On October 7, 2022, US President Biden introduced an Executive Order to facilitate a new Trans-Atlantic Data Privacy Framework ("DPF") and on 10 July 2023, the European Commission adopted its Final Implementing Decision granting the U.S. adequacy ("Adequacy Decision") for EU-US transfers of personal data for entities self-certified to the DPF.
-Entities relying on EU SCCs for transfers to the U.S. are also able to rely on the analysis in the Adequacy Decision as support for their TIA regarding the equivalence of U.S. national security safeguards and redress.
+Following the CJEU's decision, in October 2022, former U.S. President Biden signed an executive order to implement the EU-U.S. Data Privacy Framework ("DPF," together with the EU-U.S., "EU-U.S. DPF"), which would serve as a replacement to the EU-US Privacy Shield.
+The EU initiated the process to adopt an adequacy decision for the EU-U.S. DPF in December 2022, and the European Commission adopted the adequacy decision in July 2023.
+The adequacy decision permits U.S. companies who self-certify to the EU-U.S. DPF to rely on it as a valid data transfer mechanism for data transfers from the EEA to the U.S. Entities relying on EU SCCs for transfers to the U.S. are also able to rely on the analysis in the Adequacy Decision as support for their TIA regarding the equivalence of U.S. national security safeguards and redress.
 This may have implications for our cross-border data flows and has and may in the future result in increased compliance costs.
+In addition, some privacy advocacy groups have already suggested that they will be challenging the EU-U.S. DPF.

 The UK GDPR also imposes similar restrictions on transfers of personal data from the UK to jurisdictions that the UK Government does not consider adequate, including the United States.
 The UK Government has published its own form of the EU SCCs, known as the International Data Transfer Agreement and an International Data Transfer Addendum to the new EU SCCs.
 The UK Information Commissioner's Office has also published its version of the TIA and guidance on international transfers, although entities may choose to adopt either the EU or UK style TIA.
-Further, on September 21, 2023, the UK Secretary of State for Science, Innovation and Technology established a UK-U.S. data bridge (i.e., a UK adequacy decision) and adopted UK regulations to implement the UK-U.S. data bridge ("UK Adequacy Regulations").
-The UK Adequacy Regulations have now been passed in the UK Parliament, and personal data may be transferred from the UK under the UK-U.S. data bridge through the UK extension to the DPF, from October 12, 2023, to organizations self-certified under the DPF.